What is Collision Auto Insurance?

 Protection for Your Vehicle

 Say you get into an auto accident.
 No matter whose fault it is, your liability insurance may kick in to provide for the repair and/or medical costs for the other car and driver involved.
 What about the damage done to your car?
-Liability insurance provides no coverage for your own vehicle in an accident.
-The level of insurance coverage provided by a collision policy is determined by the premiums you choose to pay for it.
+Liability provides no coverage for your own car or truck in an accident.
+The level of protection provided is determined by the premiums you choose to pay for it.
 With some policies you can choose coverage as low as a few thousand dollars or as high as $100,000 to replace a very expensive, totaled vehicle.
-In some cases, depending on your particular policy, you may be reimbursed for rental car costs while your vehicle is repaired.
+In some cases, depending on your particular policy, you may be reimbursed for rental car costs while your automobile is repaired.

-Most people stop carrying liability insurance after their car reaches a particular age or value level, since collision insurance will usually only provide coverage up to the value of your vehicle, not what you paid for it.
+Most people stop carrying liability insurance after their car reaches a particular age or value level, since collision will usually only provide coverage up to the value of your automobile, not what you paid for it.
 This means that a car you paid $20,000 for five years ago may only receive a payment of maybe $12,000 if it is totaled in an accident.
-This depreciation or loss leads many to feel that the premiums paid for collision insurance is not worth the reward.
+This depreciation or loss leads many to feel that the premiums paid for this add-on is not worth the reward.

-If you finance a new or used vehicle through a bank or credit union, they will most likely require that you carry collision insurance sufficient enough to replace the vehicle if it is lost in an accident.
-This requirement is to protect both you and the lender as well, so that you do not end up having to pay for a vehicle that was lost in an accident and you are no longer driving.
+If you finance a new or used vehicle through a bank or credit union, they will most likely require that you carry an amount sufficient enough to replace the car or truck if it is lost in an accident.
+This requirement is to protect both you and the lender as well, so that you do not end up having to pay for a car or truck that was lost in an accident and you are no longer driving.

 Featured Articles